KHZ-INTL/blog/_posts/2018-03-26-solving-the-fd-challenge-pwnablekr.markdown

     vim fd.c
 {% endhighlight %}

-The souce file should look like the one in figure 4.
+The source file should look like the one in figure 4.

 Figure 4: Source code of fd shown in vim editor- vim fd.c
 ![strings-analysis-of-fd-binary](/assets/images/fd-pwnablekr/fd-source-file-vim.png)

 ###### A general understanding

 It is easier to understand if we tried to grasp what the code does in general and then the specifics.
 The code imports three headers and has 1 function named "main".
-In the main function something is read and stored from a file descriptor to a variable and it is compared with a hardcoded string "LETMEWIN".
+In the main function something is read and stored from a file descriptor to a variable and it is compared with a hard coded string "LETMEWIN".
 If the variable did equal then the flag is shown .
 If it did not, "learn about Linux file IO" message is shown.

 ###### The specifics
 Now that we have an understanding of what the code does in general, let's look at what each line of code do.